 This seeming contradiction has been perceived by some to be so inexplicable that the only solution to it is to conclude that Marx was simply incoherent.
 Following the lead of G. A. Cohen, the Stanford Encyclopedia entry on Karl Marx states: “Marx believed that capitalism was unjust, but did not believe that he believed it was unjust.”
 Ceika rejects this ‘solution’ completely.

 Instead, he turns to the thought of Friedrich Nietzsche as a lens through which we may reinterpret Marx’s thoughts on morality.
 By examining the content of Marx’s rejection of morality, the grounds on which he did so, Ceika concludes that Marx’s understanding of morality is narrow, rather than broad, and can be usefully separated from what he simply terms ‘ethics’.
 Morality is defined by five key traits, Ceika writes:

 1) that it is universal, equally applicable to all, 2) that its obligations are unconditional, 3) that it is ahistorical, valid for all times and places, 4) that we have moral responsibility to follow it, and should feel guilt or remorse if we don’t, and 5) that in accordance to it, our actions can be judged as “good” or “evil” in absolute terms.Jonas Ceika

-Ethics, in contrast to morality, claims no right to eternal or universal validity.
+Ethics, contra morality, claims no right to eternal or universal validity.
 Quite the opposite, it proudly proclaims itself the product of specific social scenarios and situations, a product of concrete human experiences rather than of God’s righteousness.
-Ethics arises from the necessary limitations of corporeal life and makes no pretences to being able to transcend them.
+Ethics arises from the necessary limitations of corporeal life and makes no pretenses to being able to transcend them.
 Ethics is not merely a product of these experiences, but a reflection of the conflicts contained within: it is therefore, in modern society, a product of class.